 Software Architecture is not the operational software.
-It is a representation that enables a software engineer to
+It is a representation that enables a software engineer to consider architectural alternative at a stage when making design changes is still relatively easy.

 • Analyze the effectiveness of the design in meeting its stated requirements.